updated February 2011, minor revisions February 2014

 There are many successful communities in Denmark, the US and Canada.
 In the UK there are a small number of up and running projects and many more forming groups.
 Check out our links section.
 The following short video clip give perspectives of some people who live in cohousing 'Cohousing is one answer (Matthieu, Europe)'.

-How many homes will there be?
+How many homes are there?

-What sort of homes will be built?
+What sort of homes do we have?

-What environmental standards will be used?
+What environmental standards were used?